eco-kgml/Eco-KGML-Documents/docs/LabInclusionDiversityStatement_16Dec20.md

 ## Attribution

-This document was initially drafted by Cayelan Carey and Maddy Schreiber and revised and improved by all Reservoir Group members.
+This document was initially drafted by Cayelan Carey and Maddy Schreiber and iteratively revised and improved by all members of the Reservoir Group.